fabrikschleichach/BEXIS2_Documents/Manuals/R/Manual.md

 ### 5.6 Data Structure of a specific Dataset

 To get the data structure of a specific dataset, use the following function.
-As parameter _id_, use the id of the **dataset structure** you want to get.
+As parameter _id_, use the id of the **data structure** you want to get.

 ```
 bexis_structure <- rBExIS::bexis.GetDataStructureById(id)